ridingintraffic/ridingintraffic.github.com/_posts/2019-04-22-sql-server-terminal.md

 `docker run -it mysql /bin/bash` <br>
 `mysql -u <myuser> -p -h <myhost> <mydatabase>` <br> and done. <br>
+when using the `-p` flag it will prompt you for the password instead of having it in the terminal. <br>
 Simple easy and connected.